3ximus/robin-it/README.md

 The main dependencies are listed in the requirements.txt, and can be installed through `pip install -r requirements.txt`

-then just run `python2 setup.py build`
+then just run `python2 setup.py build` on windows, or `./python2 setup.py build` on linux

 ## Usage